 You may have heard about the success other brands have had marketing to new movers.
-In fact, some brands have also found success marketing to people before they move.
-Perhaps you have even received those mover emails or mailers, whether it was advertising new furniture or bundling your auto and renter’s insurance.
-When people see these offers and they are in the right state of mind, the marketing just clicks.
+In fact, some brands have also found success reaching new movers before they move.
+Perhaps you have even received those mover emails or direct mail, whether it was advertising new furniture or bundling your auto and renter’s insurance.
+When people see these offers — and are in the right state of mind — the marketing just clicks.
 How do you know if mover marketing is the right fit for your brand?

 Does your brand offer products or services relevant to new movers?

 When consumers move, they often change far more than just an address.
 When you move, do you really want to take that old sofa with you, or would you rather leave it on the curb and buy a new, more comfortable one?

 You should also consider that the new address the consumer will likely be moving to is not perfect…yet.
 To make that new house or apartment feel like home, design services or even a line of credit may be needed.